sibylfs/sibylfs_doc/www/install.md

 If you want to inspect the build result, type `nix-build` .
-This should create a directory `result` which contains the spec build, the tools build, and the executables.
-To install the result, type `nix-env -i ./result`
+This should create a directory `result` which contains the executables.
+To install the result, type `nix-env
+-i ./result`

 An example install is as follows (this uses `nix-build` to build, followed by `nix-env -i ./result` to install):